 Smack.
 I was maybe three or four when a little songbird crashed into our living room window.
 It died instantly leaving a beautiful print of its feathers on the glass.
 We buried it in a little patch of garden near the cherry tree where I helped plant tulips and hyacinths.
 I was allowed to keep the print on the glass for a while.
 I remember sitting inside, studying the intricate pattern left by the feathers, my breath condensing on the glass and giving the print a sort of ghostly life.
 Weeks went by, watching the cherry tree come into blossom and flowers start to pop up, until I finally asked, “When is that bird going to bloom up?”

 The story lingered in my family as a sweet bit of childish silliness.
 But all these years later I can still feel the tender relationship I had with that ghost-bird.
 The question still echoes for me as more than just the surreal idea of a bird blooming up like a tulip!
 And never more than this year, with so much on the line for our society, our biosphere and our climate:

-Can something good bloom up out of sorrow and death?
+Can something good bloom up out of sadness and sorrow and death?

 From this grim moment, can we turn things around for people and for the planet?